trteodor/Line_Follower_STM32H7/README.md

 * **_https://youtu.be/MG3MgTwvwnU_**

 I speak in Polish league on the video.
-* I am not satisfied with the quality of this code.
-This project is my first approach to programming and microcontrollers ....

 * This repository contains all the necessary data needed to build the Robot (Hardware Layer), the source code of the microcontroller, and the source code of the mobile application.

+* A lot of things in this project can be done better, but it is done as is :)

 # Few Pictures :
 ![RobotPic1](https://github.com/trteodor/FAST_Line_Follower_STM32H7/blob/develop/Pictures/20210125_161132.jpg)
 ![RobotPic2](https://github.com/trteodor/FAST_Line_Follower_STM32H7/blob/develop/Pictures/20210125_161158.jpg)